Doctorate in Business Administration Similarities: DBA versus Phd

 DBA means Doctor of Business Administration – PhD stands for Doctor of Philosophy.
 Two doctors but...

-The viva voce, usually referred to solely as a 'viva', is an oral test during which a Doctorate candidate defends their DBA thesis in front of a panel of examiners.
-(In the USA, it is called a 'defense'.)
+The viva voce usually referred to solely as a 'viva', is an oral test during which a Doctorate candidate defends their DBA thesis in front of a panel of examiners.
+(In the USA, it is called a 'defence'.)

 It is common in the UK, US, and many other countries.
-The phrase 'viva voce' literally translates to 'with living voice'.
+The phrase 'viva voce literally translates to 'with a living voice'.
 For many students, the viva can be a thing of dread.